-If you’re e-filing your return and the system rejects it
+If you’re electronic filing your return and the IRS rejects it

 If you made a mistake and realize after the due date for filing, but before the IRS discovers the mistake

-If there is a mistake and the IRS sent you a notice or returned the form
+If there's a mistake and the IRS sent you a notice or returned the form

-If information is missing, the IRS will either return the form or send a notice asking you for specific information it needs to finish processing your return.
-Simply send the information to the address on the notice or call the number on the notice if you have questions.
+If information is missing, the IRS will either return the form or send you a notice asking for specific information it needs to finish processing your tax return.
+Simply send the information to the address on the notice or call the number on the notice, if you have questions.

-If the IRS changed an amount on the return
+If the IRS changed an amount on your tax return

 The IRS sometimes makes changes because of a miscalculation.
 The IRS might also believe, based on other information on the return, that you’re eligible for a credit you didn’t claim.

-No matter the reason for the change, if you disagree at all, reply immediately.
+No matter the reason for the change, if you disagree at all, reply to the IRS immediately.

 Gather any documentation to support your position and be ready to fax it.